ehtbanton/Exammer/EMAIL_SETUP.md

 {
   "from": "noreply@yourdomain.com",
   "to": "user@example.com",
-  "subject": "Verify your email - Erudate",
+  "subject": "Verify your email - Exammer",
   "text": "Plain text version of the email...", "html": "<!DOCTYPE html><html>...</html>"
 }